mckennapsean/dissertation/content/01-intro.md

 A core contribution of this dissertation is the design activity framework; we present an overview in [@sec:framework].
 This framework addresses a missing connection between different kinds of visualization design models, providing for a more complete description of a design project in visualization.
-This framework presents steps of a visualization design process through four design activities: _understand_, _ideate_, _make_, and _deploy_.
-Each activity contains a motivation or goal, a list of methods, and target visualization artifacts.
+This framework presents steps of a visualization design process through four design activities:
+_understand_, _ideate_, _make_, and _deploy_.
+Each activity contains a
+motivation or goal, a list of methods, and target visualization artifacts.
 These concise definitions support novice designers in learning and utilizing the framework to connect their design decisions to visualization artifacts.
 We include a table of possible design methods that novices can employ to generate and evaluate visualization artifacts.
 Lastly, a showcase of design timelines illustrates how to track and report on activities with their associated artifacts.

 The design activity framework came out of reflections of a successful design project explained in [@sec:formulation].
-This project focused on redesigning a cyber security tool, and this work resulted in updates to the underlying system as a result of this separate design process.
+This project focused on redesigning a cyber security tool, resulting in updates to the underlying system as a result of this separate design process.
 This isolation of the design and development enabled us to reflect on how to best describe and explain our visualization design process to other collaborators who had novice visualization experience.
 As a result, we describe this project as a case study for how to use the design activity framework, and this chapter presents a variety of design methods, visualization artifacts, and a design timeline.

 To tailor the design activity framework to visualization novices, we created concise design worksheets for the framework, in [@sec:worksheets].
 By reflecting on our own experience using a variety of design methods, we identified simple but descriptive steps for each design activity of visualization design.
-These steps served as a checklist, which we taught and utilized in a visualization course with real novices.
-We performed a qualitative evaluation of the use of these visualization design worksheets for a cumulative project where students had to design and develop their own web-based visualization system from scratch.
+These steps served as a checklist that we taught and utilized in a visualization course with real novices.
+We performed a qualitative evaluation of the use of these visualization design worksheets in a cumulative project for which students had to design and develop their own web-based visualization system from scratch.
-This qualitative evaluation included survey feedback from 32 students and 11 in-depth, semi-structured interviews.
+This qualitative evaluation included survey feedback from 32 students and 11 in-depth, semistructured interviews.

 In [@sec:security], we conducted a successful design study to create a cyber